 In this article, we’ll discuss the benefits of sea buckthorn oil in skincare, as well what it is and tips on how best to use it.

 Main Benefit: Sea buckthorn oil is deeply hydrating and features a unique combination of vitamins, minerals, and antioxidants that improve the overall health and look of the skin.

 Find It In: Just Dew It Hydrating Serum, H2 Oh Yeah Hydrating Moisturizer, and Youth Fairy Retinol Moisturizer.

 What Is Sea Buckthorn Oil?

 Sea buckthorns produce tart, yellow-orange berries that have been used for centuries in traditional medicine, as well as eaten as part of a healthy diet and applied to the skin.
-And that's because these plants pack a powerful nutritive punch!

 This little shrub boasts an abundance of vitamins, minerals, and antioxidants that provide a multitude of health benefits.
 They include all four types of omega fatty acids, ten times more vitamin C than an orange, and a generous dose of vitamin E.

 Sea buckthorn oil is extracted from the fruit and seeds of the plant and can be applied topically or eaten.
 Whether it comes from the fleshy pulp of the berries or their small, nutrient-rich seeds, this oil can add incredible value to your skincare routine.